riffomonas/RR_R25_2014/research_plan.md

 ## Expected Outcomes
 At the most fundamental level, we expect to raise microbiome researcher's awareness of the growing concern regarding reproducibility and the ramifications for a lack of reproducibility.
-Through the autotutorials that we have proposed, we expect the reproducibility of the studies published by microbiome researchers who take the module will be significantly enhanced.
+Through the proposed autotutorials, we expect the reproducibility of the studies published by microbiome researchers who take the module will be significantly enhanced.
 Because microbiome research is a subset of the broader field of microbial ecology that is interested in microbial communities in everything from soils to the air, we anticipate that these scientists will benefit from this training as well.
-If we are successful in enhancing the reproducibility of microbiome research, then we anticipate that there will be an expansion in the number of studies that build off of the data from previous studies.
+If we are successful in enhancing the reproducibility of microbiome research, then we anticipate that there will be an expansion in the number of studies that build off of the data and analyses of previous studies.
 This will lead to increased reuse of data and code and greater collaboration between researchers.
 Each of these outcomes will have a significant impact on microbiome research.
 We also expect that a secondary outcome of this module will be the improved computational skills of those that take the module.
-This expectation is based on the observation that many of the tools employed to improve reproducibility incorporate programming languages such as bash, R, and Python; it is simply too cumbersome to develop an automated analysis document using close-sourced tools with a graphical user interface.
-Finally, the success of this module will generate the momentum needed to develop additional modules to improve reproducibility and data analysis skills.
+This expectation is based on the observation that many of the tools employed to improve reproducibility incorporate programming languages such as bash, R, and Python (see Autotutorial 3); it is simply too cumbersome to develop an automated analysis document using close-sourced tools with a graphical user interface.
+Finally, we expect that the success of this module will generate the momentum needed to develop additional modules to improve reproducibility and data analysis skills.
 Broader adoption of the skills needed to insure that microbiome analyses are reproducible must occur for the science to advance.
 Through the development of the mothur software package, our research group has a track record that demonstrates that we are uniquely poised to develop a training module that will bring about this change.

 ## Potential Problems & Alternative Strategies
 We foresee two potential problems that could arise during this project.
 First,